U.S. Department of State Seal

 Document Name: Euroopa Liit Eesti Pass, Euroopa Liit Eesti Diplomaatiline Pass, Välismaalase Pass, Reisidokument 28 juuli 1951. a konventsioon

-Issuing Government Authority: PPA
+Issuing Government Authority: Police and Border Guard (PPA)

 Special Seal(s) / Color / Format:

 1. Estonian passport (Euroopa Liit Eesti Pass): issued to Estonian citizens.
-Estonian passports are dark-red with gold lettering.
-Some older non-electronic versions (without embedded computer chip), which are dark-blue or dark-red, remain in circulation.
+Estonian passports are dark red with gold lettering.
+Some older non-electronic versions (without embedded computer chip), which are dark-blue or dark red, remain in circulation.

 2. Estonian diplomatic passport (Euroopa Liit Eesti Diplomaatiline Pass): issued to Estonian diplomats.
 These are black with gold lettering.